Tudor44/xsd-retrieval-mcp/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Crea un report per aiutarci a migliorare
+about: Create a report to help us improve
 title: ''
 labels: ''
 assignees: ''

 ---

-**Descrizione del bug**
+**Describe the bug**
-Una descrizione chiara e concisa del bug.
+A clear and concise description of what the bug is.

-**Come riprodurlo**
+**To Reproduce**
-Passaggi per riprodurre il comportamento:
+Steps to reproduce the behavior:
-1. Vai a '...'
+1. Go to '...'
-2. Clicca su '....'
+2. Click on '....'
-3. Scorri fino a '....'
+3. Scroll down to '....'
-4. Vedi l'errore
+4. See error

-**Comportamento atteso**
+**Expected behavior**
-Una descrizione chiara e concisa di cosa ti aspettavi che accadesse.
+A clear and concise description of what you expected to happen.

-**Screenshot**
+**Screenshots**
-Se possibile, aggiungi screenshot per spiegare il problema.
+If applicable, add screenshots to help explain your problem.

-**Ambiente**
+**Environment**
- - Sistema Operativo: [es. iOS]
+ - OS: [e.g. iOS]
- - Browser [es. chrome, safari]
+ - Browser [e.g. chrome, safari]
- - Versione [es.
-22]
+ - Version [e.g. 22]

-**Contesto aggiuntivo**
+**Additional context**
-Aggiungi qui qualsiasi altro contesto riguardo il problema.
+Add any other context about the problem here.